 With the support of equally passionate, committed parents, The École—then known as Ecole Internationale de New York—opened its doors six months later at 111 East 22nd Street on September 8th, 2009.
 There were 22 students enrolled in Nursery through Fifth grade.

-Within its first eight years, The École outgrew its entrepreneurial phase to become an established, respected international school designed to welcome close to 200 students from Nursery through 8th Grade.
+Within its first eight years, The École outgrew its entrepreneurial phase to become an established, respected international school designed to welcome over 200 students from Nursery through 8th Grade.

 In 2017, Philippe and Laurence Roux, parents of two of our Elementary students, joined The École leadership family.
 Taking on ownership of the school as it looked to its second decade, they worked with Yves Rivaud to clarify the school’s philosophy, strengthen its capabilities, and expand its community, ensuring The École’s early successes would continue well into the future.